freedomofpress/securedrop/docs/install.md

 Before you get started, you should familiarize yourself with the [SecureDrop overview](./overview.md), [specific terminology](./terminology.md), and the description of [roles](./roles.md) involved in SecureDrop's operations.
 You may wish to leave these open in other tabs as you work.

 SecureDrop is a technical tool.
 It is designed to protect journalists and sources, but no tool can guarantee safety.
-This guide will instruct you in installing and configuring SecureDrop, but it does not explain how to use safely and effectively.
+This guide will instruct you in installing and configuring SecureDrop, but it does not explain how to use it safely and effectively.
 Put another way: at the end of this guide, you will have built a car; you will not know how to drive.
 Make sure to review the [deployment best-practices](deployment_practices.md) to get the most out of your new SecureDrop instance.

 Installing SecureDrop is an extended manual process which requires a bunch of preparation and equipment.
 You should probably set aside a day to complete the install process.
 A successful install requires an administrator with at-least basic familiarity with Linux, the GNU core utilities and Bash shell.
 If you are not proficient in these areas, it is strongly recommended that you contact the [Freedom of the Press Foundation](https://securedrop.org/help) for installation assistance.

 Before you begin, you will need to assemble all the [hardware](./hardware.md) that you are going to use.

-When running commands or editing configuration files that include filenames, version numbers, userames, and hostnames or IP addresses, make sure it all matches your setup.
+When running commands or editing configuration files that include filenames, version numbers, usernames, and hostnames or IP addresses, make sure it all matches your setup.
 This guide contains several words and phrases associated with SecureDrop that you may not be familiar with.
 It's recommended that you read our [Terminology Guide](/docs/terminology.md) once before starting and keep it open in another tab to refer back to.

 You will also need the inventory of hardware items for the installation listed in our [Hardware Guide](/docs/hardware.md).